The Phantom Lover: Music

-The film's theme song was composed and sung by Leslie Cheung entitled 夜半歌声 "The Phantom Lover" also featured in his album 宠爱 "Beloved".
-Another individual song popularised by this film is 一辈子失去了你 "Endless Embrace" also found in the same album.
+The film's theme song was composed and sung by Leslie Cheung entitled 夜半歌聲 The Phantom Lover.
+The song also featured in his album 寵愛 Beloved.
+Another individual song popularised by this film is 一輩子失去了你 Endless Embrace also found in the same album.
 The film's Western-influenced score was composed by Chris Babida.

+Cheung's composition and singing of the opera sets apart previous Chinese adaptations of the Phantom of the Opera.
+His singing was dubbed in the movie's post-production phase.

+Awards

+At the Hong Kong Film Award 1996, the movie won Best Art Direction, and Best Costume & Make Up Design.